litonmazumder/litonmazumder/README.md

 ## 🧪 DevOps Lab Environment

-I maintain a home lab to experiment with infrastructure and DevOps workflows including:
+I maintain a personal DevOps lab environment where I build and test infrastructure setups and deployment workflows, including:

-- Containerized applications
+- Containerized applications using Docker & Docker Compose
-- CI/CD pipelines
+- CI/CD pipelines with GitHub Actions and GitLab CI
-- Reverse proxy & SSL
+- Nginx reverse proxy configurations with SSL
-- Monitoring stacks
+- Monitoring stacks using Prometheus & Grafana
-- Infrastructure automation
+- Infrastructure automation and deployment practices

 ## 📫 Connect with Me